What Does The Real Bees Knees Mean?

 Since they pass on their knowledge to the hive, they will all know that you are a friendly place to gather pollen, nectar, and resin.

-AND don’t forget to leave some water somewhere.
+And don’t forget to leave some water somewhere.
 This is thirsty work.

 For us, helping the bees is a badge of honor!